Where EU laws and policies come from

 How their scope is defined

-- a major new law or policy
+- a politically sensitive and/or important new law or policy

 - an evaluation of an existing law or policy